 @maverickwoman I was born to share- I don't think about it- its like an internal software driving my behaviour- a natural connector

 @JBrandon building off the ideas of others, and not being afraid of people telling me my ideas are too "out of the box."

 @nashworld trust and familiarity period. experience & expertise pale in comparison in the PLC model.

 @tjacobucci To share ideas, I have to know that they will be of value to others, that it's not the same old thing they've already tried.

 How would you answer?
-What would create a Collaboration Cascade in your team, PLC, or PNLC?
+What would create a Collaboration Cascade in your team or group.

 1. What role does fear play in holding back collaboration, cooperation, sharing and participation?

 2. The philosopher Epictetus said, “What concerns me is not the way things are, but rather the way people think things are.”
 What role is perception playing in preventing a Collaboration Cascade?